 The Peripatetic Germans: German Emigration and Immigration (1693-1914)

 Participants will learn methods of identifying German ancestors who immigrated to America in different time periods.
+Two major immigration waves are discussed.

 German Genealogy Gems: Going Beyond the German Church Records